BMW 8 Series (review) (M850i pricing)

 Honda Accord - Thanks to a delay in right-hand-drive production, late 2019 is looking to the most likely arrival date.

-Hyundai Ioniq facelift (revealed) - second half, 2019.
+Hyundai Ioniq facelift (revealed) - late 2019.
 All three models refreshed.
+(Local details)

 Hyundai Kona EV (pricing) (reviews) - first quarter.

 Hyundai Palisade (details) - looking likely for 2020.